Updated October 5, 2023

 In addition to helping assess a company’s present financial situation, EPS also aids in tracing its past performances.

-Financial planning entails selecting how much to spend and what to spend based on available funds.
+Financial planning entails selecting how much and what to spend based on available funds.

 The primary goal of financial planning is to ensure that the organization has enough money to meet its needs.
 Therefore, it is crucial to ensure that the company does not raise resources unnecessarily.